Battle of Sedan: Aftermath

-By the next day, at 11:30 on 2 September, Wimpffen signed the surrender of himself and the entire Army of Châlons to Moltke and the Prussian King.
+By the next day, at 11:30 on 2 September, Wimpffen signed the surrender of the Army of Châlons and the fortress of Sedan.
 The French soldiers marched under heavy rain to an improvised German POW camp, where they starved for the next week.
 On 3 September, Napoleon III left for a comfortable captivity in Schloss Wilhelmshöhe near Kassel.
-The French prisoners of war viewed his departure with indifference.
+The French prisoners of war viewed his departure with disinterest.

 The capture of the French emperor left the Prussians without an opposing government willing to make a quick peace.
-Commenting on the difficult situation, two days after news hit Paris of Emperor Napoleon's III capture, his wife said "why didn't he kill himself?"
-The same day, a group of protesters stormed the Imperial palace and the French Second Empire collapsed in a bloodless revolution, leading to the creation of a Government of National Defense which would carry on the war for five more months before becoming the French Third Republic.
+Commenting on the difficult situation, two days after news hit Paris of Emperor Napoleon III's capture, his wife said, "Why didn't he kill himself?"
+The same day, a group of protesters stormed the Imperial palace and the Second French Empire collapsed in a bloodless revolution, leading to the creation of a Government of National Defense which would carry on the war for five more months before becoming the French Third Republic.

 The defeat at Sedan and the capture of Napoleon III and France's second line army, and with the first line French Army shut up in Metz, sealed the doom of France, thus decided the outcome of the war in Prussia's favor.
 By 19 September, the Prussian Third and Fourth Armies went on to besiege Paris.

 In recognition of the role this battle played in German Unification, many Germans celebrated Sedantag (Day of Sedan) on each 2 September until 1919.
 The Kaiser himself refused to declare 2 September an official holiday; instead, it became an unofficial day of celebration.

 Casualties

-The Germans lost 9,860 men, with 1,310 killed, 6,443 wounded and 2,107 missing.
+The Germans suffered 9,860 casualties, with 1,310 men killed, 6,443 wounded and 2,107 missing.
 The French Army of Châlons suffered 3,220 killed, 14,811 wounded, and 104,000 captured, along with 558 guns.
-The French army also lost 1,000 wagons and 6,000 horses to the Germans.
+The French army lost 1,000 wagons and 6,000 horses to the Germans.